giampaolo/psutil/docs/index.rst

 .. function:: sensors_temperatures(fahrenheit=False)

   Return hardware temperatures.
-Each entry is a named tuple representing a certain hardware sensor (it may be a CPU, an hard disk or something else, depending on the OS and its configuration).
+Each entry is a named tuple representing a certain hardware temperature sensor (it may be a CPU, an hard disk or something else, depending on the OS and its configuration).
   All temperatures are expressed in celsius unless *fahrenheit* is set to ``True``.
 Example::